 Yes – since the creation of the Employment (Public Interest Information) Act 2012, there is a statutory protection for employees who make a disclosure in the public interest, including the right not to be subjected to a detriment, or dismissed.
 An employee who suffers a detriment can bring a claim for compensation in the Employment Tribunal.
 There is no minimum qualifying period of service for making such a claim.

 Gibraltar has a buoyant residential and commercial real estate market with a variety of predominantly apartment-based properties available for purchase or rent.
 Prices in Gibraltar are significantly higher than across the border in Spain and it is for that reason that many employees choose to live in Spain while working in Gibraltar.
-The key issue to bear in mind in that context is the tax treatment for income arising from work in Gibraltar in respect of those deemed tax resident in Spain.
+The key issue to bear in mind in that context is the tax treatment for income arising from work in Gibraltar in respect of those deemed tax residents in Spain.
 We are able to offer advice on those issues.
 For more information, visit our Gibraltar Tax page.